delanyodevio/griotdigest/posts/2020-05-29-mortgage-financing-the-way-to-a-comfortable-working-life-for-salaried-workers.md

 caption: Mortgage Home Ownership
 publishAt: 2020-05-29T12:15:15.291Z
 keywords: Mortgage, Home Financing, Owning a home, Home Loans, Mortgage Loans.
+---

-summary: Acquiring a home is as desirable as it is a necessity to navigate life comfortably and relatively stress-free.
+Acquiring a home is as desirable as it is a necessity to navigate life comfortably and relatively stress-free.
 Acquiring a home immediately however is often beyond most people’s financial ability.
 This means acquiring a home for many remains just but a dream.
 However, this doesn’t have to be, so long as mortgages exist!
 Mortgages are simply loans you take to finance landed properties.
----

 Acquiring a home is as desirable as it is a necessity to navigate life comfortably and relatively stress-free.
 Acquiring a home immediately however is often beyond most people’s financial ability.
 This means acquiring a home for many remains just but a dream.
 However, this doesn’t have to be, so long as mortgages exist!
 Mortgages are simply loans you take to finance landed properties.